History of Swindon Town F.C.: Sponsorship and logo change

-2007–08: League One
+2007–2011: League One

 After much negotiation, Swindon Town were taken over by a new consortium during the early stages of the 2007–08 campaign.
 The appointed chairman-designate, the American Jim Little, also announced former QPR defender Rufus Brevett as Sporting Director and Portuguese agent José Veiga as General Manager.

 Paul Sturrock resigned as manager during the season to return to Plymouth Argyle (he had previously been there earlier in the decade) and his successor Maurice Malpas secured Swindon's League One status as they finished 13th with 61 points.

-2008–09: Malpas out, Wilson in

 However, the 2008–09 campaign started badly; after winning the first match at home against Tranmere Rovers 3–1, Swindon lost five consecutive matches at home (the first time this had happened since 2000) and there were several calls for Malpas to be replaced.
 Malpas was sacked on 14 November 2008, with David Byrne taking over temporarily.

 Danny Wilson was unveiled as the new manager on 26 December 2008.
 Wilson helped maintain Swindon's League One status and finished in 15th position, though only 4 points from the relegation zone in his first season in charge.

-2009–10: Playoff final heartbreak

-The 2009–10 would prove a vast improvement, despite the sale of League One top-scorer Simon Cox.
+The 2009–10 season was an improvement, despite the sale of League One top-scorer Simon Cox.
 The club maintained a play-off position going into the new year, and were at one point in second place with automatic promotion in their own hands.
 However, a slight slip in form towards the end of the season saw Swindon finish 5th, entering the play-offs against Charlton Athletic.
 Swindon won the tie on penalties and went on to play in the Football League One play-offs final against Millwall at Wembley for a place in the Football League Championship.
 However, they lost 1–0 in what was their 1st defeat in 4 appearances at Wembley.

-2010–11: Hangover and relegation

 After losing the final Swindon lost their top scorer Billy Paynter who joined Leeds United on a free transfer, and sold club captain Gordon Greer.
 Still, many bookmakers had Swindon as one of the favourites for promotion to the Championship going into the 2010–11 season.
 Inconsist form left Swindon in mid-table for much of the season, however a 4–2 win at Charlton Athletic in January left fans hoping for a late-season surge.
 Instead, the team did not win again for 19 matches.
 When Danny Wilson resigned on March 2, Paul Hart was brought in but failed to save the Robins, and on 25 April 2011 Swindon were relegated to League Two after losing 3–1 to Sheffield Wednesday FC.
 Paul Hart was replaced for the last two games of the season by former player and current reserve and youth team coach Paul Bodin.